Celeste Barber

-Celeste Barber (born 6 May 1982) is an Australian comedian and media personality.
+Celeste Barber (born 1982) is an Australian comedian and media personality.

-Early life
+Early life and education

-Celeste was born and raised in Australia, and grew up in the city of Sydney for most of her life.
-She has a sister.
+Celeste Barber was born on May 6 1982 and grew up in Terranora, on the far north coast of New South Wales coast.
+She has one sibling, a sister, Olivia.
+She was diagnosed with ADD at the age of 16, while attending Saint Joseph's College, Tweed Heads.

-Celeste attended Saint Joseph's College, Tweed Heads.
-In the early 2000s, she trained in acting in Nepean, Sydney.
+Leaving school and home aged 17, she trained in acting at drama school at University of Western Sydney's Theatre Nepean (no longer in existence), graduating in 2002.

 Career

 Acting

-Barber has appeared in various television shows but is perhaps best known for her role of paramedic Bree Matthews in the TV show All Saints and for her roles in Office Correctness and How Not to Behave.
+Barber became known for her role of paramedic Bree Matthews in the TV show All Saints (2005–2009), and for her roles in Office Correctness (a short video) and How Not to Behave.

 Barber was a sketch writer/performer on The Matty Johns Show.

-She was also part of a film called Burke & Wills which went on to become a finalist at the 2006 Tribeca film festival.
-She has been a panellist on Have You Been Paying Attention? and also was a co-host on Studio 10.
+She stars in the lead role of the 2023 Netflix comedy Wellmania, which is an adaptation of journalist Brigid Delaney's memoir, Wellmania: Misadventures in the Search for Wellness.
+In the series, she performs all her own stunts.

 Comedy

-Although Celeste started out in acting, she later fell into comedy.
+Although Barber started out in acting, she later started doing comedy.
 Barber states: "I've always been told I've been funny but I always thought funny was stupid.
 I thought if you were a bit of an idiot then that was funny.
-But I've since learnt, no, not the case, and being funny is the best and I love it… My late friend Mark Priestley, who worked on All Saints with me, was like, "This is your niche," and he helped me focus on it.
+But I've since learnt, no, not the case, and being funny is the best and I love it… My late friend Mark Priestley, who worked on All Saints with me, was like, 'This is your niche', and he helped me focus on it".

-In 2015 she was a MICF Raw Comedy state finalist and sold out shows for both the Sydney Comedy and Fringe Festivals.
+In 2015 she was a Melbourne International Comedy Festival Raw Comedy state finalist, and sold out shows for both the Sydney Comedy and Adelaide Fringe festivals.

 Writing

-Celeste released her first book, Celeste Barber – Challenge Accepted in September 2018.
-It's described by Barber as "253 Steps to becoming an anti-it girl".
-Barber's second book was a children's book titled Celeste the Giraffe Loves to Laugh and it was published in October 2019.
+Barber's first book, Challenge Accepted, was published in September 2018.
+She describes it as "253 Steps to becoming an anti-it girl".

+Her second book was a children's book titled Celeste the Giraffe Loves to Laugh, published in October 2019.

 Her third book, Flamingo Celeste is Not like the Rest, illustrated by Heath McKenzie and published in 2021, was shortlisted for the picture book prize at the 2022 West Australian Young Readers' Book Awards.